 "I must admit, I once thought of groups like yours as opportunists - enablers of war.
 But you've trained our new army well - order has returned sooner than expected.
 Perhaps I was wrong about these 'private military companies'..."

-The Prime Minister of an unnamed African Country.
+The Prime Minister of Montenegro.
 He takes quite a liking to Raiden.
 He is later killed by Sundowner.

 "Built with Russia money, to make Russia money.
 It is no plant for Abkhaz — It is their prison!"